HINKOKO/shell/basics/README.md

 Task 7 move the file betty from /tmp/ to /tmp/my_first_directory Task 8 delete Betty from /tmp/my_first_directory
 Task 9 delete my_first_directory from /tmp dir
+Task 10 change the current working directory for the previous one